February 8, 2020

 I still favor an independent Palestinian state.
 While critical of the colonizing implications (particularly at the level of those political institutions and models of governance allowed to count as such) of the Mandate system and those like it, I still believe in the ideals of state- and popular sovereignty that dominated the League of Nations and now the United Nations as models for domestic and international peace.
 Nevertheless, if local Palestinians in the West Bank and Gaza want to be part of the Israeli state with some sort of transitional institutional arrangement for representation, far be it from me to argue against it.

 It is the grassroots people who will decide whether the peace, if any, stands.
-Israel will and must take care of its security needs.
-On the Palestinian side, the expectations of the people for freedom of movement, rights, representation — including a bicameral Palestinian Parliament — and the ability to pursue one’s happiness at the individual level will be critical.
+And — Israel will and must take care of its security needs.
+On the Palestinian side, the expectations of the people for freedom of movement, rights, representation — including a bicameral Palestinian Parliament — and the ability to pursue one’s happiness at the individual level will be critical; as will the willingness and ability of both sides to manage their own lawbreakers, where any exist, who might challenge the peace.

 Dr. Patricia Sohn, Ph.D. is an associate professor.
 She specializes in Middle East (MENA) and Israel/Palestine politics, and particularly the intersection of courts and politics, religion and politics, and gender politics.
 She has interests in historical institutional, political sociological, micro-level, and grassroots analysis of state and society.